-Double-counted savings from the Energy Efficiency Behavior & Education Program are removed from CPITD Total Portfolio savings.
+Double-counted savings of 460 MWh/yr from the Energy Efficiency Behavior & Education Program are removed from CPITD Total Portfolio savings.
 Refer to Appendix F: Energy-Efficiency Behavior & Education Program Savings Counted in Other PPL Electric Energy-Efficiency Programs for more information.
 Because of their one year measure life, education savings from prior years are also excluded from CPITD.
 This includes education measure savings from both the Energy Efficiency Behavior and Education and E-Power Wise programs.
-The savings carried into Phase II do not include unverified space energy exprises of 5.000 M/M (m.
-Once these are unvified the same unverified the same unverified to the same un
+143 MWh/yr of unverified savings carried over from Phase I could not be verified.
+No savings will be claimed for these projects.